 Academic and scholarly sites are in a category strongly positioned in the top of web authority, right below that of governmental sites.
 It is then wise as a SEO strategy to get connected with these sites in a fruitful manner; however, depending on every site’s niche and resources, this could be a very difficult, if not impossible task to fulfill by either one’s own or a third-party effort.

 The citation-based academic link building (CBALB) is an innovative link-building program developed at PhilScience, under a science-communication project.
-With this program, sites in any niche can get connected with the academic/scholarly publications realm and obtain SEO benefits referring to both organic traffic to quality content and authoritative backlinks.
+With this program, sites in any niche can get connected with the academic/scholarly publications realm and obtain SEO benefits referring to organic traffic to quality content and authoritative backlinks.

 What citation-based academic link building is not

-Before explaining what is CBALB and how it works, let’s see what is not: CBALB has nothing to do with the simplistic link-building service advertised on the SEO marketplaces as “edu links”.
+Before explaining what the CBALB is and how it works, let’s see what is not: The CBALB has nothing to do with the simplistic link-building service advertised on the SEO marketplaces as “edu links”.
 The providers of such services place links for their clients in sections of university sites, where contributions are allowed for registered users or security breaches facilitate the posting of content.
 The most exploited sections are student forums, blogs, student profiles, and wiki platforms; the most common form of such insertions is the blog comment.
 Obviously, such placements –made through either authorized or unauthorized access – are very volatile, given that such links are easily identifiable as spam and sooner or later will be removed by the moderators.
 From a SEO perspective, only a minute number of such links are placed in a context with a minimal connection with the general topic of the site, which should be education/science/academic life, and should direct to a page related to that topic; the wide majority of such links can be qualified as ‘spammy links’.
 Therefore, no gain in organic traffic can be predicted for such “edu links”.

 The principles of CBALB

+3. Journal articles can provide plenty of interesting, useful topics for the expert content of a website, if adapted for the popular audience.
 Academic literature is so wide that almost any subject related to facts or theories about the world and beyond gets directly or indirectly connected to a topic of a journal article.

 Finding the suitable topic and journal article